EntJavaTeamProj/TeamProjOnline/README.md

 # Digimon Card Search System (DCSS)

-Implements both the tcgplayer api and digimoncard.io api to combine card information and card pricing information into a neat package.
-Made to be implemented into more advanced programs so that card searches on those programs provide more in depth information
+Implements both the digimon api and digimoncard.io api to combine card information and digimon information into a neat package.
+Made to be implemented into more advanced programs so that card searches on those programs provide more in depth information.

 ## Made By: